-LasViewer software can be used for viewing and plotting oilfield well-log data, that is stored in LAS files.
+LasViewer software can be used for viewing and plotting oilfield well-log data and waveform data that is stored in either LAS, CSV, LDF or SEG-Y format files.

 LasViewer is a 64 bit application, and is available for download from the Microsoft Store for Windows-10, at